How Much Are House Removal Costs In Southampton?

 If you’re moving out of Southampton, our verified removal partners are here to help.
-Compare My Move removal companies offer both local and long-distance moves for wherever your house move takes you.
+Our partners offer both local and long-distance removals for wherever your house move takes you.
 Our research shows that the most popular place to move to from Southampton is Eastleigh, with 8.1% of house removals going there.

 Other popular locations include London, Romsey and Fareham.
 At Compare My Move, we’ve done the hard work for you and gathered data from The UK House Price Index and Rightmove to list the average house price in each popular location for Southampton movers.

 Another favourite amongst Southampton movers is Romsey.
-With the main property types in the town predominantly Georgian, Victorian or Medieval, Romsey’s average property price is a high £364,321.
+With the main property types in the town predominantly Georgian, Victorian or Medieval, Romsey’s average property price is higher than Southampton, at £366,998.
 Romsey offers great transports links and a wealth of independent shops.

 What Are The Average Property Prices in Southampton?

 Home to two world-class universities, Southampton boasts a thriving education and job scene.
-Popular amongst young professionals and families, there’s no surprise that property prices are on the rise with a monthly increase of 0.4% for November 2019.
+Popular amongst young professionals and families, there’s no surprise that property prices are on the rise with a 5% increase compared on last year.

 Perfectly combining its quaint and colourful village feel with modern developments, Netley is a village rich with history.
-It has an average house price of £291,034, which is slightly higher than Southampton’s average at £210,954.
+It has an average house price of £320,342 , which is notably higher than Southampton’s average of £258,374.